abhinavbatra06/Churn-Analysis/README.md

 ### 3. Cox Proportional Hazards Model
 - Initial model violated proportionality assumptions
-- Used **Stratified Cox model with time-varying covariates**
+- Switched to **Stratified Cox model with time-varying covariates** to handle changing effects over time
-- Captured dynamic effects such as fading influence of marketing offers over time
+- Captured dynamic patterns like the fading impact of marketing offers
+- Outputs **hazard ratios**, which describe the **instantaneous rate of churn** relative to a baseline group

 ---